 Lupus causes the body’s immune system to attack healthy tissue and organs.
 Because there isn’t a definitive diagnostic test for lupus and the symptoms come and go based on flare-ups or periods of remission, the debilitating disease can be difficult to diagnose.

-Indeed, on Aug.
+On Aug.
 20 Mitchell was one of the 26 female jumpers who leaped from two planes 16,000 feet above the ground and formed a sunlike formation in the sky.

 “It was really amazing.
 I had never been on a formation-type jump like that,” said Stroup.
 “When we were told we got the record, I was elated.
 The fundraising and research is key, and hopefully they will be able to find a cure for lupus.”